Book of Ezra: Historical background

 In the early 6th century BC, the Kingdom of Judah rebelled against the Neo-Babylonian Empire and was destroyed.
-As a result, the royal court, the priests, the prophets and scribes were taken into captivity in the city of Babylon.
-There a profound intellectual revolution took place, the exiles blaming their fate on disobedience to their God and looking forward to a future when he would allow a purified people to return to Jerusalem and rebuild the Temple in Jerusalem.
+As a result, the royal court, the priests, the prophets, and the scribes were taken into captivity in the city of Babylon.
+There, a profound intellectual revolution took place, the exiles blaming their fate on disobedience to their God and looking forward to a future when he would allow a purified people to return to Jerusalem and rebuild the Temple in Jerusalem.
 The same period saw the rapid rise of Persia, previously an unimportant kingdom in present-day southern Iran, to a position of great power, and in 539 BC Cyrus II, the Persian ruler, conquered Babylon.

 It is difficult to describe the parties and politics of Judea in this period because of the lack of historical sources, but there seem to have been three important groups involved: the returnees from the exile who claimed the reconstruction with the support of Cyrus II; "the adversaries of Judah and Benjamin"; and a third group, "people of the land", who seem to be local opposition against the returnees building the Temple in Jerusalem.

 The following table is a guide to major events in the region during the period covered by the Book of Ezra: